Sobak/scrawler/docs/blocks/filenameprovider.md

 ]))
 ```

+## IncrementalFilenameProvider
+With this filename provider every result (entity) will be written into the file
+with incremental name.
+By default it starts from `1` but there is an optional
+configuration parameter `start` using which you can change that value.

 ## RandomFilenameProvider
 Every entity will be saved into the file with random name.
 This provider **does not**
 guarantee name uniqueness so it might happen that names will collide and some results